skip to main content

 This resource offers a wide variety of teaching and learning activities as well as detailed information about the diversity of flora and fauna that can be found in and around the wetland.
 Pekapeka Wetland has been undergoing restoration since 1995.
 The current visitor interpretation area was opened in 2010.

-Find these resources on our page: Biodiversity in the Pekapeka Wetlands
+Visiting Pekapeka?
+Check our downloadable activity sheets below.
+There are more resources for secondary schools on our page: Biodiversity in the Pekapeka Wetlands

 You can be a Stormwater Detective at home or school.
 Do you know where your stormwater comes from and where it goes to?
 This resource includes a powerpoint presentation, investigations and activity sheets.

 The Regional Council has four kits available to loan to schools and community groups.
 This resource produced by NIWA, allows simple measurements to be taken and recorded in our many streams and rivers.
-For more information visit NIWA and to book a kit for your class contact our Community Engagement Coordinator, Sally Chandler
+For more information visit NIWA and to book a kit for your class contact our Community Engagement Coordinator.

 Tradition